litomito/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+You can add `register: index_file` to the task that upload `index.html`, and use a conditional to reload nginx **only if the files changes**

+    when: index_file.changed

+This avoids unnecessary reloads.

+**Is it a good way?**
+Yes, it works well for small setups, but for larger projects it's better to use handlers so multiple changes trigger one reload

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks